Seniority-Zero Canonical Transformation Theory: Reducing Truncation Error with Late Truncation: Conclusions

 \section{Conclusions}

 We show how to add residual (dynamic) correlation to seniority-zero wave functions by constructing a unitary transformation of the Hamiltonian; the idea is to build a transformed Hamiltonian whose ground state is, as nearly as possible, the orbital-optimized doubly-occupied configuration interaction wave function (DOCI-OPT).
-Following the strategy of canonical transformation (CT)theory, we evaluate the unitary transformation using the Baker-Campbell-Hausdorff (BCH) expansion, exploiting the seniority-zero structure of the wavefunction to compute the first three terms (involving up to the 4-electron reduced density matrix (RDM)) exactly at a reasonable cost, and then using operator decomposition to approximate the third- and higher-order contributions in the BCH expansion with 2-body operators.
+Following the strategy of canonical transformation (CT) theory, we evaluate the unitary transformation using the Baker-Campbell-Hausdorff (BCH) expansion, exploiting the seniority-zero structure of the wavefunction to compute the first three terms (involving up to the 4-electron reduced density matrix (RDM)) exactly at a reasonable cost, and then using operator decomposition to approximate the third- and higher-order contributions in the BCH expansion with 2-body operators.
 With this scheme, the truncation error is of order $\mathcal{O}\left(\lVert \hat{A}\rVert^3\right)$ and, therefore, if the norm of the generator of the unitary transformation is kept small, the approximate BCH expansion accurately approximates the targeted unitary transformation.
 Our computational implementation leverages the advantages of the seniority-zero reference and parallelization.

-In general, the method delivered highly accurate results for all tested molecules, with mean absolute errors $10^{-4}E_h$.
+In general, the method delivered highly accurate results for all tested molecules, with mean absolute errors in the order of $10^{-4}E_h$.
 We thought that results might be further improved by including 3-body and/or 4-body terms in the operator decomposition.
 E.g., instead of approximating the third- and higher-order terms in the BCH with 2-body operators (cf. Eq. (\ref{eq5})), we can approximate them with 3-body operators,